nhuson/microservice-GRPC-Gin-Golang/README.md

 # microservice-GRPC-Gin-Golang
-The repository implement Gin gonic combined with GRPC to build architect microservice.
+The repository implement Gin gonic combined with GRPC to build infrastructure microservice.
 Each service is a sidecar (private database, instance)

 ## Features
  Per one service in backend communation via grpc.